Thanks for visiting!

 First and only to design and develop a sensor-controlled Swimming treadmill (2001, See riverpool.com).

-First prize winner at an international competition organized by Innocentive, to design a future clothes washing technology (2014, tinyurl.com/y85d8e3s).
+First prize winner at an international competition organized by Innocentive, to design a future clothes washing technology.
+Together with his older brother, 87 years old at the time, designed a single washing/drying machine that uses steam at room temperature using much less energy and water than traditional washing machines (2014, tinyurl.com/y85d8e3s).

 First to fully explain some well known paradoxes (See mrgori.com/paradoxes.htm).

-First to show the impossibility of evolution through random mutations
+First to show the mathematical impossibility of evolution through random mutations (See: bit.ly/1nKG0Pb).

 First to propose a theory explaining background cosmic radiation as coming from a single singularity point (2015, See: tinyurl.com/yarv5bf).

-First to propose a stabilized, rebased currency value when the demand for a digital currency increases (2015.
+First to propose a stabilized, rebased currency value when the demand for a digital currency increases, to achieve more stable prices (2015.
 See: gorbyte.com).

-First to propose a general polling mechanism on unpermissioned crypto-networks, weighted according to currency holdings, and usable for network governance (2015.
+First to design a general polling mechanism on unpermissioned crypto-networks, weighted according to currency holdings, and usable for network governance (2015.
 See: gorbyte.com).

-First to propose addressability of users, devices and nodes in an unpermissioned crypto-network (2016, See: gorbyte.com).
+First to conceive and design the addressability and unique identification of users, devices and nodes in a public, unpermissioned crypto-network (2016, See the BRUD Architecture at: gorbyte.com).

-First to identify the limits of Ethereum Smart Contracts, and propose generalized distributed applications (Gapps) for unpermissioned crypto-networks (2017, See: gorbyte.com).
+First to identify the limits of Ethereum Smart Contracts, and propose general distributed applications (GApps) for unpermissioned crypto-networks (2017, See: gorbyte.com).